patrickbucher/docs/weinberg/how-software-is-built.md

 systems, which have different dynamics (_scaling fallacy_).
 This is common for pattern 2 managers and usually leads them into software crises.

-Two programmers performing one unit of work won't simply produce two units when working together, for their interaction produces non-linearities:
+Two programmers performing one unit of work won’t simply produce two units when working together, for their interaction produces non-linearities:

     1 + 1 = 2 + stimulation gain - interference loss